Hands-on experience with the Fujifilm X-Pro2 plus our range of lenses

 Brian is a well-known London photographer and professional street photographer.
 Prior to setting up a successful commercial and editorial photography business, Brian has worked as a press and agency photographer on the streets on London and many other UK cities.
 Brian teaches as a Visiting Lecturer on photography degree courses and is a member of the BPPA (British Press Photographers’ Association).

 Brian has a very relaxed and engaging teaching style and offers lots of individual, hands-on coaching.
 His latest book ‘Mastering Street Photography’, is published by Ammonite Press and is a comprehensive street photography manual; his next book, ‘52 Street Photography Assignments’ is due to be published in the autumn.

 WHAT KIT DO YOU NEED?

-Brian shoots his street photography using an X-Pro2, the unique rangefinder style lends itself to discrete shooting style.
-For that reason we will have X-Pro2 cameras with XF18-55 lenses available to use on the day.
+Brian shoots his street photography using the X Series cameras including the compact X-T30 which lends itself to a discrete shooting style.
+For that reason we will have X-T30 cameras with XF18-55 lenses available to use on the day.
 We will also provide a FREE 16GB memory card for you to use and keep on the day.

 Please aim to arrive 15 minutes earlier than your session time.

-- Expert tuition and live model demonstration from professional photographer - Brian Duckett
+- Expert tuition from professional photographer - Brian Duckett

-- Use of the FUJIFILM X-Pro2 camera and lenses
+- Use of the FUJIFILM X-T30 camera and lenses

 - 16GB SD memory card